 Sec.
 2 amends RCW 38.52.010.
-"Public infrastructure assistance" means supplementary state assistance provided to county, local, and federally recognized tribal governments or certain private, nonprofit organizations when authorized under governor emergency proclamation for the cost of disaster-related public property debris removal, emergency protective measures to protect life and property, and permanent repair work to damaged or destroyed public infrastructure.
+"Public infrastructure assistance" means supplementary state assistance provided to county governments and federally recognized tribal governments, when authorized under governor emergency proclamation for the cost of disaster-related public property debris removal, emergency protective measures to protect life and property, and permanent repair work to damaged or destroyed public infrastructure.

 Sec.
 3 amends RCW 38.52.030.
 The Military Department director is authorized to administer a state program for emergency assistance to county governments and federally recognized tribes within the state that experience public infrastructure damage due to a natural, technological, or human-caused disaster.
+The department may initiate rulemaking to address the distribution of funds from county governments to recipients within the county, including political subdivisions as defined in RCW 38.52.010, special purpose districts as defined in RCW 36.96.010, and nonprofit organizations.